 Silver City Ghost Town is located in Bodfish on the outskirts of Lake Isabella.

-If you’re visiting Kernville or Wofford Heights, you can take Highway 155 and make a right on Lake Isabella Blvd that will lead you right there.
+If you’re visiting Kernville or Wofford Heights, you can take Highway 155 and make a right on Lake Isabella Blvd which will lead you right there.

-The Silver City Ghost Town museum has a designated dirt parking lot right in front of it where you can park your car for free.
-You’ll see a lot of historic buildings lined up in front by the entrance so it’s easy to spot it.
+The Silver City Ghost Town Museum has a designated dirt parking lot right in front of it where you can park your car for free.
+You’ll see a lot of historic buildings lined up in front of the entrance so it’s easy to spot it.

 Silver City Ghost Town is privatively owned so there is a small entrance fee of $5.50 USD to visit it.

 After paying the admission fee you’ll get a quick intro to Silver City Ghost Town’s history after which you can head into the museum to explore the various buildings featured here.
 At the end of your visit, you can also stop by one of the antique shops that sell historic artifacts from this region.